Meditations – Down the Memory Hole

 On December 9, 1924 (some accounts say 1923) unidentified armed men invaded the Donskoy Monastery in Moscow where Patriarch Tikhon lived.
 They went through the buildings in an apparent attempt to find and kill the patriarch of the Russian Orthodox Church.
 Somehow Tikhon escaped their attention, but they found and killed his attendant, Jacob Polozov.
 The police later blamed the attack on White (i.e. anti-Communist) agents, and closed the investigation within months without taking any action.

 When Tikhon returned to Russia in 1907 Polozov travelled with him.
 Ten years later the Russian Revolution was underway and the church discussed amongst itself whether to reinstate the patriarchate which had been abolished by Tsar Peter the Great.
 Many bishops and theologians argued against the reinstatement, preferring instead the more collegial leadership of their recent past, but the peasant members of the council pushed for reinstatement in the belief that it was needed to provide some social certainty now that the Tsar was gone.
-Metropolitan Tihkon was then elected patriarch.
+The later view was accepted, and Metropolitan Tihkon was then elected patriarch.

 Tikhon did try to keep the church out of politics and near the end of his life he publicly stated that he was not a threat to Soviet power.
 Nevertheless, he fought the Communists on every issue.
 They attempted to kill him in 1919, and then put him under house arrest in April 1922.
 An international outrage followed, in large part thanks to his many friends in North America, and he was released in June 1923.
 Perhaps his strongest remark against the Communists came after he heard Lenin’s Tomb had been accidentally flooded with sewage: the Patriarch said “The balm accords with the relics”, a comment that was widely repeated.